pipelight/doc.pipelight/guide/index.md

 # Getting Started

-::: tip Software requirements
+::: tip Hardware requirements
-Because it's speed is only due to it being tightly coupled to linux processes and git.
-Pipelight is only available on Linux distributions like [Arch Linux](https://wiki.archlinux.org/title/Installation_guide) If you're already using it, it means you belongs to the worthy..
-This peace of greatness is for you!
+Pipelight is a small software that has nearly no footprint.
+It can run on any device.
 :::

 ## Install/Uninstall